-Using equation 4, skill scores were computed.
-Skill scores show areas where the model forecast is superior in comparison to some reference value, such as climatology or Using equation 4, skill scores were computed.
-Skill scores show areas where the model forecast is superior in comparison to some reference value, such as climatology or persistence.
-The improvement is a percent improvement over the reference (e.g., a SS of

-10 means the forecast is a 10% improvement over the reference).
+Using equation 4, RMS skill scores were computed.
+RMS skill scores show areas where the model forecast is superior in comparison to some reference value, such as climatology or persistence.
+The improvement is a percent improvement over the reference (e.g., a SS of 10 means the forecast is a 10% improvement over the reference).
 For our study, both climatology and persistence were used as reference values in computing the SS.
 SS, with climatology as the reference, for mean temperature (Fig. 24) shows almost no regions are present where the model is better than climatology, but because we are examining seasonal forecasts we expect seasonal differences to be small so persistence is probably the better comparison.
+In this case, the observed values from JFM of the previous year were used.
+For example, when computing the skill of the mean temperature forecast for 1980, the forecast was compared to mean temperature observations from 1979.
 Persistence was used as the reference to calculate SS for mean temperature (Fig. 25).
 This calculation shows the model outperforming persistence for the Central Plains and some other small regions in the country.
 SS for seasonal precipitation rate using persistence as the reference (Fig. 26) shows an improvement in California and in the northern Gulf states.
-Skill scores for precipitation using climatology were calculated but showed no regions where the model outperformed climatology.
+RMS skill scores for precipitation using climatology were calculated but showed no regions where the model outperformed climatology.